LorenzoLocker12/KagleLoanPremium/README.md

 ### 📊 **Results**

 Achieved a **Top 22% ranking** on the Kaggle leaderboard.
-My final model employed a CatBoost algorithm, fine-tuned for accuracy and efficiency on unseen data.
+My final model employed a LGBM algorithm, fine-tuned for accuracy and efficiency on unseen data.

 ---